ExoMars Trace Gas Orbiter (TGO)

 The 2016 ExoMars Trace Gas Orbiter is the first in a series of Mars missions to be undertaken jointly by the two space agencies, ESA and Roscosmos.
 A key goal of this mission is to gain a better understanding of methane and other atmospheric gases that are present in small concentrations (less than 1% of the atmosphere) but nevertheless could be evidence for possible biological or geological activity.

-Investigations with space- and Earth-based observatories have demonstrated the presence of small amounts of methane in the Martian atmosphere that has been shown to vary with location and time.
+Investigations with observatories in space and on Earth have demonstrated the presence of small amounts of methane in the Martian atmosphere that has been shown to vary with location and time.
 Since methane is short-lived on geological time scales, its presence implies the existence of an active, current source of methane.
 It is not clear, yet, whether the nature of that source is biological or chemical.
 Organisms on Earth release methane as they digest nutrients.
-However, other purely geological processes, such as the oxidation of iron, also release methane.
+However, other purely geological processes, such as the oxidation of certain minerals, also release methane.

-The Orbiter will carry a scientific payload capable of addressing this scientific question, namely the detection and characterisation of trace gases in the Martian atmosphere.
-From its ~400-km altitude science orbit, the instruments onboard the Orbiter will be deployed to detect a wide range of atmospheric trace gases (such as methane, water vapour, nitrogen dioxide, acetylene), with an improved accuracy of three orders of magnitude compared to previous measurements.
-The measurements carried out by the Orbiter will provide evidence about the location and sources of these gases; these locations could be targeted as prime landing sites for future missions.
+The Trace Gas Orbiter carries a scientific payload capable of addressing this scientific question, namely the detection and characterisation of trace gases in the Martian atmosphere.
+From its approximately 400-km-altitude science orbit, the instruments onboard the Trace Gas Orbiter will be deployed to detect a wide range of atmospheric trace gases (such as methane, water vapour, nitrogen oxides, acetylene), with an improved accuracy of three orders of magnitude compared to previous measurements.

 Communicating on Mars

-The Orbiter will carry the EDM on the journey from Earth towards Mars and, as it approaches the planet, deploy it for entering the Martian atmosphere on its way to land on a predefined area on the surface of the planet.
-After deployment, the Orbiter will monitor the UHF transmission from the EDM from its coasting to Mars till its landing on the Red Planet.
-It will also facilitate the real-time transmission to Earth of the most important data measured by the EDM.
+The Trace Gas Orbiter carries the Entry, Descent and landing demonstrator Module (EDM), known as Schiaparelli, on the journey from Earth towards Mars and, as it approaches the planet, deploys it for entering the Martian atmosphere on its way to land on the surface of the planet.
+After deployment, the Orbiter will monitor the UHF transmission from Schiaparelli from its coasting to Mars until its landing on the Red Planet.
+It will also facilitate the real-time transmission to Earth of the most important data measured by Schiaparelli.

 The ExoMars Trace Gas Orbiter Design